donjude/azureml-engineer-capstone/README.md

 In this project I used an external dataset outside the Microsoft Azure environment to develop two Machine Learning models using `Azure AutoML` and `Logistic Regression model + Hyper Drive`.

-Hyper Drive is a model optimization tool which was used to optimized the logistic regression model.
+>**Hyperdrive** is a Microsoft package that automate the process of choosing hyperparameters to optimize your machine learning model.

 The `AutoML` model and the `Logistic Regression + Hyper Drive` models were compared and the best performing model was chosen and deployed as a webservice REST API using Azure Container Instance (ACI).
 The REST API endpoint is then consumed using a Python HTTP request calls to produce scoring results.

 ## Project Workflow diagram

 ![workflow diagram](images/capstone-diagram.png)

-*TODO: State which model performed better, giving the model name and the metrics for comparison
+*TODO: State which model performed better, giving the model name and the metrics for comparison The `Azure Auto ML` run produced the best model with a model accuracy of `83.3` as compared to the `Logistic Regression + Hyper Drive` with a model accuracy of `79.4`.

 ## Project Set Up and Installation